Ensemble Multi-Quantiles: Adaptively Flexible Distribution Prediction for Uncertainty Quantification: Introduction

 \section{Introduction}

 } \IEEEPARstart{M}{achine} learning algorithms have become very powerful in recent years due to the successes of deep neural networks.
 Advanced deep learning models have achieved state-of-the-art performance in many tasks under the evaluation criteria of prediction accuracy \cite{lecun2015deep}.
 However, people criticize deep learning for not only its opaque in making predictions but also its over-confidence on the predictions \cite{guo2017calibration,rahaman2021uncertainty}.
 Over-confidence may occur when deep learning has a wrong estimation of the uncertainty.
-The term uncertainty quantification is defined as giving a measurement of the uncertainty level for the prediction for each input of the model, e.g., giving a standard deviation or a prediction interval (that the label will fall into with a fixed probability) accompanied with the prediction value in a regression task.
+We thereby need giving a good measurement of the uncertainty level for the prediction for each input of the model, e.g., giving a standard deviation or a prediction interval (that the label will fall into with a fixed probability) accompanied with the prediction value in a regression task.

 Uncertainty quantification lies in a crucial position in machine learning, especially in real applications of deep learning when people must make decisions relying on it.
-A wrong estimate of uncertainty will make the decisions highly risky.
+A wrong estimate of uncertainty will make decisions highly risky.
 Good uncertainty estimation quantifies when we can trust the model's predictions.
-For example, in disease detection \cite{begoli2019need}, the model can decide to defer to human experts when it believes the uncertainty is high.
+For example, in disease detection \cite{begoli2019need}, the model can defer to human experts when it believes the uncertainty is high.
 An autopilot can transfer the authority to the human operator when the prediction is risky.
-Besides, good uncertainty quantification can benefit us in detecting and dealing with the out-of-distribution samples \cite{lakshminarayanan2017simple}, whose uncertainty should be quantified to be very high.
+Besides, good uncertainty quantification can benefit us in detecting and dealing with out-of-distribution samples \cite{lakshminarayanan2017simple}, whose uncertainty should be quantified to be very high.
+Another representative case is in financial risk management, decision-makers need to set a new margin rate or to take a hedging action if he/she believes the market uncertainty is high, or, the risk measure defined by some distributional characteristic of the market variable (e.g., the change of S\&P 500 index in a future period) is high.
+Such distributional characteristics include volatility, kurtosis, Value-at-Risk, expected shortfall, etc., all of which are important and commonly-used risk measures in financial markets \cite{mcneil2015quantitative,duffie1997overview,acerbi2002coherence}.